-Policy 33: The County shall consult with the Chowchilla Elementary School District and the Chowchilla Union High School District in the siting and design of school sites in order to implement public transportation, private transportation, pedestrian, and bicycle transportation routes which promote safe and hazard free access/egress to school sites.
+Policy 33: The County shall coordinate with the Chowchilla Elementary School District and the Chowchilla Union High School District in the siting and design of school sites in order to implement public transportation, private transportation, pedestrian, and bicycle transportation routes which promote safe and hazard free access/egress to school sites.

 Policy 34: The Area Plan provides for the possible development of three 'floating' school sites for future Fairmead school facilities, including but not limited to one (1) elementary school, one (1) middle school, and one (1) high school or any combination thereof.
 Additional schools may be required in conjunction with the approval of development within the Urban Reserve areas of the Area Plan.
-All preliminary application documents for any subdivision map, conditional use permit, site plan review, rezone, or general plan amendment, shall be sent to the Chowchilla Elementary School District and the Chowchilla High School District to obtain a report from the applicable school district(s) to determine if any portion or all of the property is required by the school district(s) for a school site(s) within the Area Plan area.
-In the event that any portion or all of the property is required for a school site(s), the County shall consult with the applicable school district(s) to allow for the acquisition, reservation, and/ or dedication of the applicable school site(s), or allow a site that the applicable district has identified as an alternative school site(s) within or outside the Area Plan area that will serve the interests of the district and the community and the applicable school district has released the subject floating school site.
-The school districts have 30 calendar days from receipt of the preliminary application documents to furnish the report to the Planning Department.
+Prior to the filing of an application for any development of 25 or more dwelling units within the Area Plan area, the developer shall refer the application to the Chowchilla Elementary School District and the Chowchilla High School District to obtain a report from the applicable school district(s) to determine if any portion or all of the property is required by the school district(s) for a school site(s) within the Area Plan area.
+In the event that any portion or all of the property is required for a school site(s), the County shall cooperate, coordinate and collaborate with the applicable school district(s) to provide for the acquisition, reservation, and/ or dedication of the applicable school site(s), or determine that the applicable district has identified an alternative school site(s) within or outside the Area Plan area that will serve the interests of the district and the community and the applicable school district has released the subject floating school site.
+The school districts have 45 calendar days to furnish the report to the project applicant.